-St Agnes Surgery are currently in the process of applying to become a Veteran Accredited Surgery, to help the surgery identify any service personnel, please inform reception if you have served in any the British Forces or if you currently have family member serving and we will update you records to reflect this and make sure you receive the care and services as directed in the "Military Covenant".
+St Agnes Surgery are a Veteran Accredited Surgery, to help the surgery identify any service personnel, please inform reception if you have served in any the British Forces or if you currently have family member serving and we will update you records to reflect this and make sure you receive the care and services as directed in the "Military Covenant".

 Who exactly is a veteran?